Skip to main content

 To delve into this topic, chatted with José Ocaño, an inspiring Latino who helps leaders and teams navigate power, culture, and organizational change in ways that support the people doing the work—so they can keep doing it well.

-José will present not one but TWO sessions on compassion-driven leadership and inclusivity at the 2025 Humane Canada’s Summit for Animals, and we give you an insiders look into his sessions on this live stream recording.
+José will present not one but TWO sessions on compassion-driven leadership and inclusivity at the 2025 Humane Canada’s #SummitForAnimals and we’ll give you a sneak peek into his sessions on this live stream recording.
 Watch it here.

 Join us for this livestream recording with Humane Canada's Promising Practices team, Sue O'Neill and Claire Dulude.